mattermost/docs/source/install/install-ubuntu-1404-server.rst

    -  ``sudo apt-get update``
    -  ``sudo apt-get upgrade``

-Now that the system is up to date, you can install the database.
+Now that the system is up to date, you can start installing the components that make up a Mattermost system.